b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 - The `man` package uses the roff or groff formatting system, whilst the `info` package uses the Texinfo system, which is based on TeX.
 - The `man` package organizes the documentation into short and separate pages, whilst the `info` package allows for longer and more comprehensive documents.
 - The `info` package supports features such as hyperlinks, full-text search, index, and linear browsing, which the `man` package does not.
+- apropos...

 You can access the man pages by typing `man` followed by the name of the program or command, and the `info` pages by typing `info` followed by the name of the program or command.
-You can also use the `--help` option to get a brief summary of the usage and options of a program or command.
+You can also use the `--help` option to get a brief summary of the usage and options of many packages, programs or commands.

 **Practical exercise:** Input `man` `man` for the traditional, introductory oldschool GNU manual experience, type `man` `info` for a traditional summary of how the ancestor views the heir, with `info` `man` brief yourself with how the progeny exalts and frames its ancestor, and finally invoke the introduction to the superset of GNU interactive documentation with `info` `info`.
 In following this exercise, just like Doctor Doolittle’s Push-me-pull-you, you won't know whether you are coming or going!